About This Book

-Physicians have long pledged to adhere to four basic moral principles — autonomy, beneficence, non-maleficence, and justice.
+Physicians have long pledged to adhere to four basic moral principles: autonomy, beneficence, non-maleficence, and justice.
 To advocate for those principles on behalf of patients, clinicians must first ensure patients have appropriate medical resources from which to glean information.
-The second edition revisits that thesis and extends it across new domains of patient communication.
+This edition revisits that thesis and extends it across new domains of patient communication.

 Building on the first edition, this updated volume incorporates additional studies on the readability of online medical materials, socioeconomic and demographic determinants of health literacy, and language-specific assessments of comprehension in underserved populations.
 The work continues a programmatic line of inquiry whose findings have appeared in JAMA Internal Medicine and other high-impact venues.